Montclair–Boonton Line: New Jersey Transit

 In 1983, the maintenance of the Montclair Branch and the Boonton Line were taken over entirely by New Jersey Transit.
 The Boonton Line at that point began out of Hoboken Terminal, heading westward through the Jersey Meadows and into Kearny, crossing the Passaic river at West Arlington and going through North Newark, Bloomfield, and Glen Ridge before entering Montclair and continuing on from the current Walnut Street station to Netcong station.
 The Montclair Branch, designated part of the Morris & Essex Lines, which consisted of the Montclair Branch, Morristown Line, and Gladstone Branch, had six stations: Roseville Avenue in Newark, Ampere in East Orange, Watsessing Avenue in Bloomfield, Bloomfield station, Glen Ridge station, and Bay Street in Montclair.
 The Montclair Branch was an electrified service; however, the Boonton Line was a diesel line.

 Over the next decade, New Jersey Transit closed several stations over the length of the Montclair Branch.
 The Harrison and Roseville Avenue stations were closed on September 16, 1984; the Ampere station in East Orange was closed less than seven years later, on April 7, 1991.
 Plans to extend the Morristown Line and Boonton Line westward from Netcong station to Hackettstown were proposed in June 1992 as part of proposed service extension.
 On November 6, 1994, service was ceremonially extended along Conrail's Washington Secondary from Netcong station with the creation of the stops in Mount Olive and Hackettstown.
 NJ Transit leased that portion of the line from Conrail (and later the Norfolk Southern Railway) from 1994 until purchasing it in 2023.

+On December 19, 2025, there was a head on collision between two trains along the Montclair–Boonton Line west of the Bay Street station resulting in 17 injuries.